SAP/open-ux-tools/.changeset/famous-panthers-occur.md

 '@sap-ux/adp-tooling': minor
 ---

-Adds writer functionality for generation of adaptation projects
+Adds writer functionality for generation of OnPremise and Cloud Adaptation Projects